Sep 18, 2019

 It is almost impossible to get rid of gynecomastia by simply working out or dieting.
 Breast tissue is firmer and denser than fat tissue, and does not respond to diet changes or exercise.
 While there are medications that treat hormonal imbalance, they do not get rid of the man boob effect.

 The 4D Chest Remodelling treatment at Amaris B. Clinic aims to remove the excess tissue while reshaping and tightening the chest area.
 First, the doctor performs glandular tissue excision and liposuction to completely remove the enlarged glandular tissue and excess fat.
 After that, the loose skin is tightened, the area sculpted, and nipple size reduced, if required.

 The surgery is performed within two hours under local anaesthesia.
 You can return home right after and continue with your daily activities after two to three days.
 The area may feel sore after the surgery but most patients are able to manage the discomfort level.
 For the next four to six weeks, patients should use a compression garment and avoid intense exercise such as heavy lifting and bench presses, as well as water activities.

 If you’ve decided to get gynecomastia surgery, research your options and look for experienced doctors licensed by the Ministry of Health (MOH) Singapore to perform liposuction procedures.
-One of those is our medical director Dr Ivan Puah, who has received training in advanced body sculpting treatments like Laserlipolysis (using laser to remove excess fat) and gynecomastia surgery.
+One of those is our medical director Dr Ivan Puah, who has received training in advanced body sculpting treatments like Vaser Liposuction, Laserlipolysis (Laser Liposuction), fat grafting and gynecomastia surgery.